 Unobscured views of the magnificent mountain are best at the end of the Avenue of Flags.
 Excellent spot for photographs and selfies.
 Early in the morning, you get a sense of peace sitting on the benches.
 The Grandview Terrace is just one of the 29 stops on the audio/multimedia tour.

-Learn More at the Lincoln Borglum Visitor Center and Museum
+Learn more at the Lincoln Borglum Visitor Center and Museum

-You can learn more about the entire project at the visitor’s center.
+You can learn more about the entire project at the visitor center.
 We read that these sacred mountains are not without controversy.
 The Great Sioux Nation, especially the Oglala Lakota Sioux, has deep spiritual and physical connections to Pahá Sápa (Black Hills).
 The Lakota name for Pahá Sápa means “hills covered with black pines.”
 From far away, these hills look black.
 The Oglala Lakota Sioux have a strong and lasting bond with the Black Hills.

 History of the Black Hills: The Beginning of Mount Rushmore

 It was historian Doane Robinson who suggested building a giant sculpture in the Black Hills.
 Tourists would flock to the hills because of the iconic structure, he suggested.
-In 1925, Calvin Coolidge provided the funding firmly establishing the memorial.
+In 1925, Calvin Coolidge provided the funding, firmly establishing the memorial.

 Listen to a Studio Talk at the Sculptor’s Studio

 A stop at the sculptor’s studio can be a wonderful learning experience.
-Open daily from 8:00 am to 8:00 pm, it is tucked away in a pine grove at the base of the President’s trail.
+Open daily from 8:00 am to 8:00 pm, it is tucked away in a pine grove at the base of the President’s Trail.
 Here we listened to a 15-minute Ranger-led studio talk.
 There is an original 1/12th scale model of the mountain that is the centerpiece of the studio.
 Used in 1939 by Gutzon Borglum.
 The narrative does a great job of presenting the history of the carving of the mountain.

-You might remember the filming of the National Treasure: Book of Secrets.
+You might remember the filming of “National Treasure: Book of Secrets.”
 Borglum did design a hidden chamber behind the right front lobe of Abraham Lincoln.
-He designed this to be The Hall of Records to keep documents and artifacts.
+He designed this to be the Hall of Records to keep documents and artifacts.
 Although Borglum never completed the room, his son Lincoln later completed it.
 In 1998, a small titanium vault was placed on the floor of the Hall of Records entryway.

 Don’t Forget: passport cancellation stamps and NPS Junior Ranger programs are available at the Sculptor’s Studio.